 - Identification of M&A opportunities in the industry is a tough task.

 - Establishing relationships among vendors, regulators, bankers, investors, lenders take a lot of time since they are unaware of the functioning of the subsidiary.

-- In case of a cross border acquisition, there are many regulatory laws that affect the functioning of the subsidiary.
-Eg: In the parent company, a particular project might be permissible however in the subsidiary company, the local laws in the country may not permit it.
+- In the case of a cross-border acquisition, many regulatory laws affect the functioning of the subsidiary.
+E.g., In the parent company, a particular project might be permissible; however, in the subsidiary company, the local laws in the country may not permit it.

 - Company operations and cultural differences can be a major concern.

-This has been a guide to what is a Wholly Owned Subsidiary and its definition.
-Here we discuss examples of wholly-owned subsidiary along with advantages and disadvantages.
-You can learn more about Corporate Finance from following articles –
+This has been a guide to a wholly-owned subsidiary and its definition.
+Here we discuss examples of wholly-owned subsidiaries along with advantages and disadvantages.
+You can learn more about Corporate Finance from the following articles –